-For a more detailed financial analysis, please review the Climate Action Plan Sector-based Emissions Financial Analysis ancillary report.
+For a more detailed financial analysis, please review the Climate Action Plan Sector-based Emissions Financial Analysis ancillary report (which will be in Appendix E).

 Moving Toward Implementation

 The low-carbon scenario sets an ambitious course for sector-based emissions reductions and sequestration actions.
 These actions must all be implemented to reach the carbon neutral target, but they cannot all be completed at once.
 They must also be balanced with achieving other Climate Action Plan outcomes.